Sniffdog/Sniffdogminer/README.md

 Thank you to aaronsace for devoloping and maintaining "MultiPoolMiner" and Thank you nemosminer for maintaining "NemosMiner"

-This is a free project feel free to donate be much appreciated: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH
+This is a free project feel free to donate be much appreciated.
+Arronance btc address: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH

 Attached is readme file for more info